liyuantsao/HoliSDiP/README.md

 If you have any question, please feel free to send message to `lytsao@gapp.nthu.edu.tw`

 ## :star2: Acknowledgements
-Our project are built on [SeeSR](https://github.com/cswry/SeeSR) and [Mask2Former](https://github.com/facebookresearch/Mask2Former), with some codes borrowed from [SPADE](https://github.com/NVlabs/SPADE), we appriciate their amazing works that advance this community.
+Our project is built on [SeeSR](https://github.com/cswry/SeeSR) and [Mask2Former](https://github.com/facebookresearch/Mask2Former), with some codes borrowed from [SPADE](https://github.com/NVlabs/SPADE).
+We appriciate their amazing works that advance this community.